kuvivek/drivingTheoryInGermany/README.md

 75. Travelling on a main road after a lengthy period of time of following behind, you are finally able to overtake a very slow-moving car.
 What should you do?
 After overtaking
-❌I brake briefly in order to call the attention of the other driver to his slow speed
+❌ I brake briefly in order to call the attention of the other driver to his slow speed
 ✅ I pull back in after an adequate distance in order not to impede the other driver
-❌I drive especially slowly in order to emphasise to the other driver the effects of his driving style
+❌ I drive especially slowly in order to emphasise to the other driver the effects of his driving style

 76. While driving, you become very annoyed at the behaviour of another road user.
 What is the right course of action now?
 ✅ If necessary, I take a break to calm myself down